-As discussed in Item 4, MayTech provides all investment advice on a discretionary basis.
+As discussed in Item 4, MayTech generally provides all investment advice on a discretionary basis.
 Investment advice is provided pursuant to a Management Agreement between the Client and MayTech.
 Each Management Agreement grants MayTech the authority to enter into agreements, including agreements with brokers, and take all steps to fully manage the Client's assets in accordance with the Client's chosen strategy.
 In respect of each Client, MayTech has the authority to determine (i) the securities to be purchased and sold for the Client's account (subject to restrictions on its activities set forth in the applicable Management Agreement and, in the case of the Global Innovation Fund, the offering memorandum), and (ii) the amount of securities to be purchased or sold for the Client's account.
-MayTech's SMA clients do have the ability to impose reasonable guidelines and restrictions on their account.
-During account on-boarding, on our quarterly updates and during the annual account reviews we request our SMA clients if they wish to impose new limitations on their accounts.
+MayTech's SMA clients can impose reasonable guidelines and restrictions on their accounts.
+During account on-boarding, on our quarterly updates, and during the annual account reviews, we request our SMA clients to notify MayTech if they wish to impose new limitations on their accounts or if they wish to affirm existing ones.

 Prior to assuming full discretion in managing any Client's assets, including any separately managed accounts, MayTech will enter into a Management Agreement that sets forth the scope of MayTech's discretion, including any restrictions the Client may be subject to.
+MayTech has one non-discretionary account, over which it only has authority to execute trades pre-approved by the client.